Richardbarbosasilva/flask-django-admin/README.md

-# Projeto Auto AdminLTE 3 Local
+# Project Flask And Django-admin

-Welcome to the admin lte + flask repository!
+Welcome to the admin + flask repository!
 This project aims to automate network tasks using Flask, Flask-Migrate, Netmiko, PyEZ, ipaddress, and other libraries, combined with authentication and user management through the Django Admin interface and database.

 ## Previews

-## Main Page
+## Main Django Page
 ![alt text](https://github.com/Richardbarbosasilva/flask-django-admin/blob/main/Previews/django-admin1.png)

+## Main Flask Page